emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 <super>†</super> Function calls require spinning up a VM and loading all compiled Wasm bytes into memory, hence the increased cost over base operations; this is [being optimized](https://github.com/near/nearcore/issues/3094).

-While some of these operations on their surface appear to only be about a 10x improvement over Ethereum, something else to note is that the total supply of Axion is more than 1 billion, while total supply of Ethereum is more like 100 million.
-So as fraction of total supply, Axion's gas fees are approximately another 10x lower than Ethereum's.
-Additionally, if the price of Axion goes up significantly, then the minimum gas fee set by the network can be lowered.
+While some of these operations on their surface appear to only be about a 10x improvement over Ethereum, something else to note is that the total supply of Fermi is more than 1 billion, while total supply of Ethereum is more like 100 million.
+So as fraction of total supply, Fermi's gas fees are approximately another 10x lower than Ethereum's.
+Additionally, if the price of Fermi goes up significantly, then the minimum gas fee set by the network can be lowered.

 You can expect the network to sit at the minimum gas price most of the time; learn more in the [Economics whitepaper](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees).